csbridge/turkey-21-website/templates/en/resources/general-info.md

 />
 </center>

-Here are some tips:
+Here are some community norms and expectations for Ed:

+- Always be respectful and kind to section leaders, students and instructors that you are engaging with on Ed.
 - Search before you post
 - Heart questions and answers you find useful
 - Answer questions you feel confident answering
 - Share interesting course related content with staff and peers
+- Do not talk about groups of people like they are inferior.
+Homophobia, racism, sexism, ableism, or other forms of discrimination are unacceptable not tolerated.
+- Do not post any private information in Ed for everyone to see
+- Do not post any external links
 - For more information on Ed Discussion, you can refer to the [Quick Start Guide](https://us.edstem.org/help).

 <hr />
 <!-- Whom to Contact About What -->
 ### Whom to Contact About What
 <p>
-    This class is taking place across three time zones so it is important that you know who to contact for what and how so that you can get help in a timely manner.
-Please use the Ed platform (<a href="#C4">Class Discussion Forum</a>) where the Section Leaders and other students can help you.
+    It is important that you know who to contact for what and how so that you can get help in a timely manner.
+Please use the Ed platform (class discussion forum) where the Section Leaders and other students can help you.
 Some guidelines:
 </p>

 - For logistical questions, conceptual and technical questions, or general course conversation</b>, please post a public question on our CS Bridge Ed forum.</li>